NodeSecure/cli/FLAGS.md

 <details><summary>⚔️ hasBannedFile</summary>
 <br />

 The project has at least one sensitive file (or a file with sensitive information in it).
-A sensitive file can be detected by his complete name or by his extension.
+A sensitive file can be detected by its complete name or by its extension.

 - .npmrc
 - .env